carlymatson/Advent---2020/README.md

-# Advent - 2020
+# Advent of Code 2020
- My advent of code 2020 submissions.
-Parts 1 and 2 are not separated.
+ My advent of code 2020 submissions, written in python.
+Parts 1 and 2 of each day are not separated.